15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Visit Angor Wat At Sunrise

-First and foremost, Angor Wat temple is an absolute must see when visiting Siem Reap!
+First and foremost, Angor Wat temple is an absolute must-see when visiting Siem Reap!
 Originally built as a Hindu temple, it was later converted to a Buddhist temple and today it is a UNESCO World Heritage Site and is found on a temple complex that spans over 400 square meters.
 There are hundreds of structures on the site with the main construction being the largest religious temple in the world.
 It was fascinating to see this in person and is a testament to how advanced the people were who built it nearly 1000 years ago!

 Angkor Wat is located only 5km outside of the city and we arrived with a tour group before sunrise which was an incredible experience.
 We were stood by a reflection pool as the morning sunshine appeared and revealed the colossal main temple.
 We took about 30 minutes to admire this view before our guide took us into the temple itself for an up-close look while teaching us all about its history.
-Our tour group also got to see a few other temples on the site with visit instilling more awe with the next.
+Our tour group also got to see a few other temples on the site visit instilling more awe with the next.

 We visited Angor Wat as well as the following ancient temples on the small group tour listed below.
 We would highly recommend this tour in particular as we were one of the first groups to arrive at Angor Wat upon its opening, allowing us to get the perfect view for sunrise.
 Our tour guide was amazing and provided us with a lot of cultural and historical context for all the places that we visited.